yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/3D Representation & Reconstruction/3-NeRF/2-Shape-Encode-Control/README.md

 **[`Conference/Journal Year`] (`Institution`)** [[Github](link)] [[Project](link)]
 ```

-:exclamation: Now you can use this [script](https://github.com/yzy1996/Python-Code/tree/master/Python%2BarXiv) to automatically generate the above text.
+:smile: Now you can use this [script](https://github.com/yzy1996/Python-Code/tree/master/Python%2BarXiv) to automatically generate the above text.

 :warning: To better display the formula, you'd better local download this file and view it.